 Privacy Notice for Current Students

-This privacy notice outlines how and why the American University in Bulgaria (AUBG) collects, uses, stores and protects students’ personal data.
-The document explains students’ rights in relation to the personal data we hold in compliance with the General Data Protection Regulation (GDPR).
-We may modify or amend this Privacy Notice anytime and the latest version will always be updated on our website.
-If you have any questions about such matters you can contact us at email@example.com.
+This privacy notice outlines how and why the American University in Bulgaria (AUBG) collects, uses and stores your personal data, and your rights in relation to the personal data we hold.
+We may modify or amend this Privacy Notice.
+The most current version will always be available on our Website and, where appropriate, notified to you by e-mail.
+If you have any questions about such matters you can contact us at firstname.lastname@example.org.

 What personal data do we collect?